Jiaaa1014/configurations/SassIntroduction.md

 ```shell
 $ npm i -g node-sass
 ```
-Using the as cli, `-w` means that automatically compiling as modifying or save the .scss files.
+Using the as cli, `-w` means that automatically compiling as modified or saved the .scss files.
 ```shell
 $ node-sass -w /styling/SignUp.scss  /styling/SignUp.css
 # this input means 'C:\styling\SignUp.scss', of course it doesnt work.